zercurity/zercurity/installers/kubectl/README.md

 When the postgres container successfully comes up.
 It maybe the case that other containers are in a `CrashBackOff` state.
 This is because database hasn't been configured.

 We can fix this by running this migrations job.
-This needs to be run post an update.
+This needs to be run post any update.

 ```
 kubectl apply -n zercurity -f job-*.yaml
 ```

 This will now initialise the database.
 Post the migrations job running.
-It maye take the jobs a few more minutes to come up.
+It maybe take the jobs a few more minutes to come up.
 However, once they're all in the running state you'll be able to visit the app via the LoadBalancer's IP address or hostname if you've already configured your DNS.

 ### Accessing the web application